WhoopInc/frozen-moment-OLD/docs/moment/07-i18n/07-list-months-weekdays.md

 ---
-title: Listing the months and weekdays of the current FrozenMoment language
+title: List months and weekdays in the default locale
-version: 2.3.0
+version: 3.0.0
 signature: |
   frozenMoment.months()
   frozenMoment.monthsShort()